nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Things To Note:
 > The order of the keywords does not matter. e.g. Meeting Tutor will match Tutor Meeting.
 > The input that is a partial word of a task name will be matched e.g. Meeting will match Meetings.
 > The tasks that match at least one keyword will be returned (i.e. OR search). e.g. Meeting will match Meeting Tutor.
-> find is not case-sensitive, i.e. Meeting Tutor will match meeting tutor
+> find is not case-sensitive, i.e. Meeting Tutor will match meeting tutor.
 ```

 Examples: